 President of the Conference Board, Prageeta Sharma, said this about this year's gathering: "This conference is important because we are all thinking – right now – about how much creative work, scholarship, and practices hold conversations, ideas, attitudes, about how our imagination is part of experienced identity.
 Thinking Its Presence aims to have conversations about the shape of this practice, especially when creative endeavors are even more threatened due to legislative action and funding cuts.
 It’s more important than ever that we discuss what our institutions and framework will look like, and what kind of art we need to make now."

 Conference events will take place from 9:00 am to 5:00 pm each of the three days, with keynote evenings from 7:00 pm to 10:00 pm.
 The 9:00-5:00 sessions are only open to registered attendees, and the evening sessions will be open to the public.
-The daytime schedule will be available in September, and for information on the evening events, see our calendar.
+The daytime schedule is now available at Sched, and for information on the evening events, see our calendar.